DaertML/llm_creative/README.md

 One could argue that one of the best ways of exploiting all these mechanisms is the use of all techniques together, to see how the results are improved; somehow, things get hard pretty fast, and there is a need to introduce new mechanisms to the mix iteratively.

+Two examples on how the thing with CoT in the prompt works are provided: one to validate the validity of a philosophical argument, another to create funny jokes.
+The QwQ:32b model isnt prompted with anything fancy but a simple query to do the thing; it is expected that we can get better with clever prompting.

+# Motivation
+The motivation here is to push the capabilities of the LLMs in fields that are hard to eval, or that at least are hard to get a common solution for; that is: anything outside of STEM, or for which you know the answer.
+The main motivation for this is to try mechanisms that have been attempted before and are in use in STEM fields, to solve problems out of STEM.
+Seeing how greatly such mechanisms perform in STEM, it is to be expected that we can push the boundaries.